Alexander Frey: Conducting

 Frey has also been Music Director for major productions at the Edinburgh International Festival (where he was awarded the festival's Critics' Prize), the Wiener Festwochen (Theater an der Wien, Vienna), Venice Festival (Teatro La Fenice), Holland Festival, the Fifth European Festival, the Copenhagen Opera Festival, Karlin Theater (Prague), Varna State Opera, Opera Română Craiova and the International Festival Elena Teodorini.

-From 1992 to 1996, he was Music Director of Germany's most renowned theater, the Berliner Ensemble, founded by Bertolt Brecht, where he collaborated with the celebrated stage director Peter Zadek.
+From 1992 to 1996, he was Music Director of the Berliner Ensemble, founded by Bertolt Brecht, where he collaborated with the stage director Peter Zadek.
 Frey was the first American to hold a position at the Berliner Ensemble, as well as being the theater's first non-German Music Director; his historic predecessors who held the same music directorship included the composers Kurt Weill, Hanns Eisler, and Paul Dessau.
-While there, Zadek and Frey's artistic collaboration made theater history by producing several revolutionary and innovative productions.
-They adapted Vittorio De Sica's film Miracle in Milan (Miracolo e Milano) for the stage using the actual entire dialogue script from the film.
+While there, Zadek and Frey adapted Vittorio De Sica's film Miracle in Milan (Miracolo e Milano) for the stage using the actual entire dialogue script from the film.
 Frey devised the idea of restoring the entire original film score and performing it live throughout the play using exactly the same music cues as in the film, marking the first time this technique was ever used.
 He repeated this method for a subsequent production in Austria of a stage version of the film Arsenic and Old Lace.
 For Miracle in Milan, Frey and the production were nominated for a Berlin Theater Critics' Prize.
-In addition to directing the music for 7 other large productions at BE, Frey also produced and directed the Berliner Ensemble's A Paul Dessau Evening, a multimedia retrospective of the musical and dramatic works of the theater's music director of the 1950s.
+In addition to directing the music for 7 other large productions at Berliner Ensemble, Frey also produced and directed the Berliner Ensemble's A Paul Dessau Evening, a multimedia retrospective of the musical and dramatic works of the theater's music director of the 1950s.